DanielSiepmann/website/source/Talk/Introduction-to-Git-for-daily-usage.rst

 Also you can revert changes or develop multiple features at the same time.

-Also Git allows you to synchronize some state between different remotes like your server, mobile device like laptop, and local device like desktop.
+Also Git allows you to synchronize some state between different remotes like your server, mobile devices like laptop, and local devices like desktop computers.

-Git supports collaboration as someone can see your code, e.g. at Github, check it out, change some parts, and share the changes with your.
+Git supports collaboration as someone can see your code, e.g. at Github.
+He can check it out, change some parts, and share the changes with you.

 When should I use Git?
 ----------------------